 After they create their ‘shape friends’ they have to share their work with the group, which they are really eager to do.
 I did half of the class in one day and the other half on another day as it was a big group.
 They had to say how many of each shape they used.
 They were free to add any other information like the name of the shape friend, if it was a boy or a girl, what was their favorite thing to do and anything they wanted to say about their shape friend.
-It was a great combo of Math and Language activity.

 One of the students said ‘we can also write how many shapes we used’ so I created a simple worksheet, which was optional for them to complete.